Home Podcasts This Week in Global Development

 This Week in Global Development

-Devex | Global Development 219 episodes Latest Jun 4, 2026
+Devex | Global Development 219 Episodes Jul 2, 2026

-This Week in Global Development is a weekly podcast that covers the most important news in global development.
+This Week in Global Development is a weekly podcast covering the most important news in global development.
 Hosts Adva Saldinger, David Ainsworth, and Rumbi Chakamba break down major headlines and interview leading experts.
 Topics include foreign aid, humanitarian crises, the UN Sustainable Development Goals, finance, philanthropy, climate, food systems, and global health.
 Episodes are published every Friday and are also available on YouTube.

 Episodes